garchn/urlShortener/README.md

 **Simple Python URL Shortener**
 --------------------------------

 Instructions: To run the server, simply run main.py.
-Send requests to the following 3 endpoints below:
+Send requests to the port address followed with one of the 3 endpoints below:

 **[POST] /encode** <br />
 Enter a URL, receive a short URL string as a response.
 Short URL will be a 7 character long string in base62.